 - Switch to the paddle attachment and mix in the flour mixture until well combined.

-- Scatter the remaining cup of grapes evenly over the top of the cake.
+- Sprinkle the remaining 1 cup of grapes evenly over the cake batter and top with sliced almonds.
+(No need to flour the remaining grapes; they will rest on top of the batter)

-- Bake the grape cake in a preheated oven at 350 degrees F for about 40 minutes.
+- Bake the grape cake in a preheated oven at 350°F for approximately 40 to 45 minutes.

-- When ready the cake will be deep golden brown in color and should spring back when touched with your fingertip.
+- When ready, the cake will be deep golden brown in colour and should spring back when touched with your fingertips.

-- Alternately, you can check for doneness with a small wooden skewer.
-If a toothpick inserted in the centre comes out clean then it’s ready.
+- Alternatively, you can check for doneness with a small wooden skewer.
+If a toothpick inserted in the centre comes out clean, then it’s ready.

 - Remove from the oven and place the cake on a cooling rack.
 Run a knife along the sides of the pan and allow the cake to cool for about 30 minutes before releasing the cake from the springform pan.